MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

 This document guides you on how your app responds to the action commands, such as user's task module submit action.
 After a user submits the task module, your web service receives a `composeExtension/submitAction` invoke message with the command ID and parameter values.
-Your app has five seconds to respond to invoke, otherwise the user receives an error message **Unable to reach the app**, and any reply to invoke is ignored by the Teams client.
+Your app has five seconds to respond to the invoke.

 You have the following options to respond: